 Singing for Change empowers people to become more self-sufficient.

-We focus our resources on inclusive, community-based organizations that rely strongly on volunteer efforts, where foundation support can make a significant difference.
 Most likely to be considered are organizations that keep their overhead low and collaborate with other groups in their community to find innovative ways of solving a common problem.
-SFC is interested in programs that empower individuals to effect positive change in their communities.

 Singing for Change (aka SFC Charitable Foundation, Inc.) was created by Jimmy Buffett in 1995, and receives one dollar from each ticket Jimmy sells at his shows.
 We envision a world where nonprofit organizations, large and small, provide compelling opportunities for individuals to discover their power to make a difference.
 The foundation promotes work on the forefront of social change - helping people and communities become smarter, safer, stronger, healthier, and whole.